Sales Execution Model: Pre-Sales Activities, Sales Activities, and Post Sales Activities

 I have heard it called Sales Execution Model, Sales Strategy Model, or just the Sales Model but whatever you call it, it’s a process, or discipline, sales reps should follow to analyze, diagnose, prepare, execute and evaluate in their territories or on their calls.
 There is a flow or strategy to selling that falls into three phases: Pre-Sales Activities, Sales Activities, and Post Sales Activities.
 We will review the three phases and look at how they apply to all sales rolls.

+The first phase of the Sales Execution Model is Pre-Sales Activities.
 The Pre-Sales Activities can be broken into two areas, planning and preparing for the call.
 Planning, by definition, is action based and is a scheme or method, developed in advance, for doing, proceeding or making something.
 Planning, in the Pre-Sales Activities, can include Prospect/Customer identification, Product/research/customer analysis review, competitor/industry research, creating a call strategy, evaluation of your products and services relative to the competition.
 This not an inclusive list but a good start in planning for the call.
 How many of us do that much research?
 Come on, be honest, we don’t spend that much time.
 Some of us may engage in the research but we do not do so thinking ahead how we will use this data in our sales calls; we should.

 To prepare is to put together or make by combining various elements or ingredients.
 So how do you prepare for the sales call?
 It’s time to transfer your plan to a written document.
 How do you use the information gathered in the planning phase?
 You will use that information when you write a clear objective for each sales call.
 Write an objective, determine the processes you will use to achieve those objectives, set quantifiable goals for each objective and practice for the call.
 Pre-Sales Activities around preparation will look like creation of meeting presentation material, proposal/pricing creation, contract generation, determining use of marketing material, identifying customer objections, and planning to address those in the presentation or meeting, and defining the quantifiable return you expect to see after the meeting.
 After you have set the objective and determined how to meet the objective, you must practice for the call; that practice is integral in preparing for the sell.